-The Giro d’Italia takes place each May and it’s history is one of passion, politics and bravado…
+The Giro d’Italia takes place each May and its history is one of passion, politics and bravado…

 Velocipedes and Automobiles

-At the end of the 19th century road racing was confined to single day events – albeit extremely long and gruelling events such as Paris–Brest–Paris (PBP)!
+At the end of the 19th century, road racing was confined to single-day events – albeit extremely long and gruelling events such as Paris–Brest–Paris (PBP)!
 From the start, these bike races were used as a vehicle for sponsorship and advertisement.
-PBP for example was run with all riders using Michelin tyres, and the following year Michelin promoted a race from Paris to Clermont to demonstrate that its tyres were superior to Dunlop.
+PBP, for example, was run with all riders using Michelin tyres, and the following year Michelin promoted a race from Paris to Clermont to demonstrate that its tyres were superior to Dunlop.

 Le Vélocipède Illustré in 1869 was the first newspaper to promote a cycle race – Paris-Rouen, but it wasn’t until 1891 that further publications ventured into the realm of organising bicycle races.
 In that year Véloce-Sport and Le Petit Journal organised Bordeaux-Paris and PBP respectively, but the logistics of the latter were so daunting that Le Petit Journal didn’t organise another PBP until 1901.
 Others however quickly followed suit and events such as Liège-Bastogne-Liège, first organised by L’Expresse in 1892, started to pop up.

 The invention of the Motor Car

 As the century came to a close the trend for tourism and travel started to increase, boosted by the recent invention of the motor car.
 Ironically it was the newspaper “L’Auto” that, under the tutelage of Henri Desgrange and Géo Lefèvre, founded the Tour de France as a publicity stunt to increase the paper’s circulation and to showcase France over multiple days of racing in one event; the stage race was born!
 It was a great success, almost tripling the circulation of the newspaper by the end of the race so it of little surprise that other publications soon followed suit.